 By mapping the SrcIP and DstIP ranges to the edge switch, we obtain the corresponding routing intent; the simple shortest path is generated by SrcIP and DstIP, and we split the intent if the IP ranges cross network sections.
 Then we can generate routing policies for each switch according to the routing intent, and randomly place an endpoint policy along the routing path by the endpoint intent.
-Notice if the endpoint policy is a header modifying policy, we need to adjust the routing policies in the post switches to maintain the forwarding path.
+Notice if the endpoint policies in the post switches to maintain the forwarding path.
 In our evaluations, the capacity of each switch is set to be 500.

-Based on the above settings, we generate three configurations for the evaluations, as shown in Table II, where the #expanded policies is measured by the priority method, and #rules represents the entries used in TCAM-based switches.
+Based on the above settings, we generate three configurations for the evaluations, as shown in Table 2, where the number of expanded policies is measured by the priority method, and the number of rules represents the entries used in TCAM-based switches.
+Note that CORA follows the heuristics to optimize the rule set, so given the pregenerated configurations, we could obtain a fixed optimized form from CORA.
+As a result, we do not need to re-perform CORA to report the average performance.